ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/backup-restore-etcd-s3/guide.es-es.md

 ### Create a one-time snapshot

 In addition to recurring snapshots, you may want to take a "one-time" snapshot.

 It can be useful, for example, before upgrading the Kubernetes version of a cluster and ugrading the Service Mesh version of a cluster.
 In general, it is recommended to backup the state of the cluster to protect against upgrade failure.

-On the **Cluster Management** view on Rancher UI, click on the checkbox near your Kubernetes cluster and click on the `Take Snapshot`{.action} button.
+On the **Cluster Management** view on Rancher UI, click on the checkbox near your Kubernetes cluster and click the `Take Snapshot`{.action} button.

 ![Rancher Take Snapshot](images/take-snapshot.png){.thumbnail}